Seven Wonders

 THE COLOSSUS OF RHODES, GREECE

-until 653 AD.
-Raiding Arabs broke up the remains and
+The fallen statue of Colossus was left untouched, until 653 AD.
+Raiding Arabs broke up the remains and sold the bronze for scrap |

 Located in Greece, this was a giant 108 feet high statue of the Greek Sun god, Helios.
 It took about 12 years to complete and had a stone and iron framework with an outer shell of bronze.
 The statue collapsed in an earthquake in 226 BBC, having stood for just about 20 years.
 It was constructed to celebrate Rhodes' victory over the ruler of Cyprus, Antigonus I Monophthalmus, who unsuccessfully besieged Rhodes in 305 BC.